On this page you can find answers to the most commonly asked questions

 Alternatively, do a Google search for walking holidays.

-The paintings on this site are Rosie Jeffries or Sarah Burt.
 The Lake District Map is Autoroute.
-The photos are and courtesy of whoever they are attributed to.
-The rest of the contents and photos are WalkingWomen.
+The photos and pictures are courtesy of whoever they are attributed to.
+The rest of the contents and photos are owned by WalkingWomen.